mieszkosabo/first-order-logic-prover/README.md

 # First order logic tautology prover

-You should have `cabal` installed in order to build this project.
+You should have `cabal` installed in order to build this project (tested on students).

 Build with `make`